zttofficial/zttofficial/README.md

 ### Welcome👋
-🎓 BACHELOR OF SCIENCE IN COMPUTING at MPI 🇲🇴.
+🎓 BACHELOR OF SCIENCE IN COMPUTING at MPU 🇲🇴.

 <br/>